The Assassination Of The Emperor Commodus (The Play)

 ECLECTUS.

-Dost thou distrust his intention?
+Dost thou distrust his intentions?

 COMMODUS.